HPC News Bytes – 20260504

 – AI startup funding

-– Quantum Key Distribution (QKD) landscape
+– Quantum Key Distribution landscape

 – Moore’s Law slows down, Intel, TSMC